wilvk/blog-hugo/content/posts/using-volumes-with-docker-in-docker.md

 git clone https://github.com/tide-org/tide-plugins $SHIPPABLE_BUILD_DIR/plugins
 ```

-A temporary temporary volume is created to hold the application that I want inside my DIND container:
+A temporary volume `temp-shippable-volume` is created to hold the application inside the DIND container:

 ```bash
 docker volume create temp-shippable-volume
 ```

-A temporary container is then created to mount the temp-shippable-volume volume to:
+A temporary container is then created to mount the `temp-shippable-volume` volume to:

 ```bash
 docker container create --name temp-shippable-container -v temp-shippable-volume:/app busybox
 ```

-The required files from the workspace are then copied into the temp-shippable-colume volume:
+The required files from the workspace are then copied into the `temp-shippable-volume` volume:

 ```bash
 docker cp $SHIPPABLE_BUILD_DIR temp-shippable-container:/app